Spencer Cox: Personal life

 Cox is the oldest of eight children and grew up on a farm in Fairview.
 He and his wife, Abby, have four children and live on their family farm in Fairview.
 His father, Eddie, served on the Utah Transportation Commission and was also a Sanpete County commissioner.

 Cox plays bass guitar in a garage band.
 His brother-in-law, Travis Osmond, the son of Merrill Osmond, taught him to play bass.
 State Senator Mike McKell is also a brother-in-law.
 Cox's fourth cousin, Jon Cox, succeeded him in the Utah House of Representatives.

-Cox is a fan of the band The Killers and in 2018 recorded a cover of The Killers' song "Read My Mind" with his band.
-At a 2024 campaign event, he crowdsurfed during a Brandon Flowers performance.
+Cox is a fan of the band The Killers and in 2018 recorded a cover of their song "Read My Mind" with his band.
+In 2024, The Killers' lead singer Brandon Flowers performed at a fundraiser for Cox's campaign.